Samson and Delilah (1949 film): Critical response

 Samson and Delilah received rave reviews upon its release in 1949.
 Showmen's Trade Review wrote that the film "bids fair to stand as this veteran showman's most impressive and magnificent spectacle since that history-making 1923 religious epic [The Ten Commandments]."
-The Harrison's Reports reviewer commented: "Mr. DeMille has succeeded, not only in keeping the story authentic, but also in presenting it in a highly entertaining way.
+A review in Harrison's Reports commented: "Mr. DeMille has succeeded, not only in keeping the story authentic, but also in presenting it in a highly entertaining way.
 Its combination of spectacularity and human interest will grip the attention of all movie-goers."
 The Modern Screen reviewer remarked, "It's tremendous, impressive, and beautiful to look at."
 Boxoffice considered it the "most prodigious spectacle ever conceived," while The Film Daily stated that it "[s]tands monumental alongside any contender."
 The Exhibitor, a trade magazine, declared: "This will be classed with the big films of all time."

 Variety appreciated the film's cast by writing, "Victor Mature fits neatly into the role of the handsome but dumb hulk of muscle that both the Bible and DeMille make of the Samson character.
 Hedy Lamarr never has been more eye-filling and makes of Delilah a convincing minx.
 George Sanders gives a pleasantly light flavor of satirical humor to the part of the ruler, while Henry Wilcoxon is duly rugged as the military man."
 Bosley Crowther of The New York Times admired the "dazzling displays of splendid costumes, of sumptuous settings and softly tinted flesh which Mr. DeMille's color cameras have brilliantly pageanted ...
 Color has seldom been more lushly or unmistakably used."

 Film critic Leonard Maltin, in his review for Samson and Delilah, wrote: "With expected DeMille touches, this remains a tremendously entertaining film."

 Box office

 Samson and Delilah was enormously successful, earning $9 million in theatrical rentals in its initial release, thus making it the highest-grossing film of 1950.
 At the time of its release, it was the third highest-grossing film ever, behind Gone with the Wind (1939) and The Best Years of Our Lives (1946).
 It was the second most popular film at the British box office that year.

-In its reissue in 1959 it earned another $2.5 million in rentals.
+During its theatrical reissue, in 1959, it earned another $2.5 million in distributor rentals.